Federal Realty Investment Trust (FRT): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Federal Realty began with initial capital of $6 million in 1952.
-This funding was used to acquire and develop retail properties.
+Federal Realty began its operations with initial capital of approximately $6 million, which was used to acquire and develop its first retail properties.

 Year Key Event Significance

-1982 Listed on the New York Stock Exchange (NYSE) Listing on the NYSE provided increased access to capital markets, enhancing the company's ability to fund acquisitions and developments.
+1968 Listing on the New York Stock Exchange (NYSE) Provided increased access to public capital markets, fueling expansion beyond the Mid-Atlantic region.

 Federal Realty Investment Trust (FRT) Ownership Structure